MicrosoftDocs/SupportArticles-docs/support/iis/http-error-500-19-webpage.md

 Cause

 This problem occurs because the ApplicationHost.config or Web.config file contains a malformed XML element.
+This can also be caused if you specify a IIS module/s in your web.config but the module/s is/are not installed in your IIS.
+One such example would be the URL Rewrite module.

 Resolution

 Delete the malformed XML element from the ApplicationHost.config or Web.config file.
+Alternatively install the missing IIS module/s.

 ## HRESULT code 0x80070021